mars0i/bali/doc/ArchitectureNotes7.md

 2. When a sender's mean SP activn is high, its trustworthinesss is high.

-i.e. this just creates a loop within popco from the loop that went from SP to noise suppression to success to SP in the NetLogo-popco system:
+i.e. this just creates a loop within popco from the loop that went from SP to noise suppression to success to SP in the NetLogo-popco system (using a circle to represent the class of all popco subaks):

 <div align="center">
 <img src="TransmissionBiasesPopcoOnly.png"/>
 </div>

 (Again, "SP" plays two roles, representing represents both individual spiritual-peasant propositions activations and mean activation of all